sytandas/assist/README.md

 GOAL:

-1. Building a client and server side massegine app for understanding  messaging as well as web-app, using react for client side and server side using node, using socet.io
+1.Building a client and server side massegine app for understanding  messaging as well as web-app, using react for client side and server side using node, using socet.io